RocketCraftingServer/rocket-craft/README.md

 ## Unreal Engine Project
 ## Based on `Unreal Motion Graphics` to create 2d UI elements.

-### Best solution for multiplatform developing choose.
+#### I chose the best solution for developing multiple platforms
-### 3D graphics is optimal you can use any standard features from UE4.24.
+#### 3D graphics is optimal you can use any standard features from UE4.24.
 #### Version `Full Spectar`
 #### Nikola maximumroulette.com 2021